photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Opportunistic Refactoring ##

 While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all contributors to refactor when they see a specific problem.
-Ideally when they are working on the same code anyway to implement a feature or improvement.

-This also helps verify that the changes are helpful and avoids the need for additional refactoring iterations.
+Ideally, when they are working on the same code anyway to implement a feature or improvement.
+This helps to verify that the changes are helpful in practice.

 !!! note ""
     Ugly code is not a problem as long as there are tests, there are no [security issues](https://photoprism.app/security-policy),